castle/castle-ruby/README.md

   # Same as setting it through Castle.api_secret
   config.api_secret = 'secret'

-  # For authenticate method you can set failover strategies: allow(default), deny, challenge, throw
+  # For risk method you can set failover strategies: allow(default), deny, challenge, throw
   config.failover_strategy = :deny

   # Castle::RequestError is raised when timing out in milliseconds (default: 1000 milliseconds)